GuySaar8/Learn-Istio-With-Hands-on/part-7-advanced-traffic-policies/README.md

 This command sends a request every 0.2 seconds and prints which reviews pod handled the response.

 **Run this command with and without LEAST_CONN**

-With LEAST_CONN You'll notice that requests tend to group together, often hitting the same pod for several consecutive requests.
+* With LEAST_CONN, You'll notice that requests tend to group together, often hitting the same pod for several consecutive requests.
 This is because LEAST_CONN routes traffic to the pod with the fewest active connections, which can cause traffic to temporarily favor one instance over the other.
 ```
 "reviews-v2-7bd564ffc6-mf76d"
 "reviews-v2-7bd564ffc6-mf76d"